fcampelo/ChocoLattes/README.md

 ## How to use:

-1. Download your Lattes CV in XML format (top right of the Lattes CV page).
+1) Download your Lattes CV in XML format (top right of the Lattes CV page).
 Save it in your working folder as "curriculo.xml"

 ![cv lattes](fig1.png)

-2. Edit the _lattes_XML2html.Rmd_ file with your name and affiliation.
+2) Edit the _lattes_XML2html.Rmd_ file with your name and affiliation.

-3. knit to html:
+3) Knit to html:

 ```
 # install.packages("rmarkdown")